Eccentric Binary Black Hole Simulations with Numerical Relativity: Conclusions and Discussion

 \section{Conclusions and Discussion}

 With the goal of producing a thorough catalog of eccentric binaries, we have first made a comparative study of full numerical parameters to optimize the efficiency of such runs in a prototypical case.
 We have thus found new options to our standard of simulations to generate catalogs, including an increase in the Courant factor to 0.45 that can be carried out to all refinement levels provided we use $M\eta=1$ for the damping parameter of the shift evolution.
-We also found that it is more accurate and efficient to trade a refinement level around black holes for a 1.2 increase in the global resolution of the grid.
+We also found that it is more accurate and efficient to trade a refinement level around black holes for a global 1.2 factor increase in the resolution of the grids.

-We used this optimized full numerical set up to make a first thorough study of nonspinning equal mass merging binaries versus initial eccentricity to find that the decrease in the merger time and number of orbits could be very well modeled by the leading Post-Newtonian factor $(1-e^2)^{7/2}/(1+73e^2/24+37e^4/96)$, when values are normalized by the full numerical quasicircular $e=0$ case.
-Note that the normalization of $t_m(e)/t_m(e=0)=F(e)$ is very important as this is done by a full numerical simulation to compute $t_m(e=0)$ instead of using the 1PN estimate, for instance from Eq.~(\ref{eq:dadt}), thus avoiding the simple prefactor $-(64\nu)/(5(a/M)^3)$ to estimate the merger time of a quasicircular orbit.
+We used this optimized full numerical set up to make a first thorough study of nonspinning equal mass merging binaries versus initial eccentricity to find that the decrease in the merger time and number of orbits could be very well modeled by the leading Post-Newtonian factor $F(e)=(1+73e^2/24+37e^4/96)/(1-e^2)^{7/2}$, when values are normalized by the full numerical quasicircular, $e=0$, case.
+Note that the normalization of $t_m(e)/t_m(e=0)=1/F(e)$ is very important as this is done by a full numerical simulation to compute $t_m(e=0)$ instead of using the 1PN estimate, for instance from Eq.~(\ref{eq:dadt}), thus avoiding the simple prefactor $-(64\nu)/(5(a/M)^3)$ to estimate the merger time of a quasicircular orbit.

 The base grid was then scaled to unequal mass ratio binaries by increasing the number of refinement levels around the smaller hole \cite{Lousto:2020tnb}, what allowed us to make a first study of the mass ratio $\nu$-dependence, finding a modeling for the corrections to the merger times due to unequal masses and small-medium eccentricities.
 This in turn can be used to better estimate a priori how to simulate comparable length waveforms to consistently populate moderately eccentric binary black hole merger catalogs.
+For larger eccentricities it would be interesting to incorporate the modeling of \cite{Page:2024zpr,Page:2024rsv}.

 The success of these simulations and its modeling encourage to produce further studies of eccentric binaries extending them to spinning binaries as well as to improve the coverage in length and mass ratios to be used in parameter estimation studies (as for instance done in \cite{Healy:2020jjs}) and in model developing.
 Those simulations are to be made public in the RIT BBH waveforms catalog \url{https://ccrgpages.rit.edu/~RITCatalog/}.